dhershman1/dusty-standards/README.md

 # Dusty Standards

+The idea behind this Standards & Guidelines template is to provide rules for a easy to use, mutation free codebase.

 The bulk of the documentation will flow nicely along with the [StandardJs](https://standardjs.com/) setup.

 There are linter plugins for most editors and you can probably find a plugin for any build tool too.
 You can start **[here](https://standardjs.com/index.html#are-there-text-editor-plugins)**